 Regardless of having prostate cancer, issues with erectile dysfunction increase with age.
 Consider your age when evaluating treatment options for prostate cancer and projecting successful outcomes.

 A man with diabetes or cardiovascular disease is more likely to have ED after any treatment.

 Smoking, being inactive and taking any meds that hinder erection can all be risk factors.

 The Tale Of Two Nerves

 Men should realistically look at what constitutes a healthy sex life for them.
 There are actually two nerves that affect male sexuality.
 One controls erection and the other orgasm.
 The first may be damaged, but the second nerve usually is not.

 There are many variables when predicting when and if men will have a healthy sex life after prostate cancer as mentioned above.
-Man can still have satisfying sexual function even without erections, because you can still have orgasms with a flaccid penis if stimulated properly.
+Man can still have a satisfying sexual function even without erections because you can still have orgasms with a flaccid penis if stimulated properly.

 Discuss all the risk factors with Louisiana Healthcare Associates Urology Division to determine the best treatment option for you after prostate cancer.